 4. For The Farmers And The Soil: Navdanya, Uttaranchal

 Navdanya believes in conserving biodiversity and food heritage.
 They help farmers and customers know more about organic farming and understand why it is important to grow and eat local and organic produce.
-They have set up 150 community seed banks over 22 states in India to help organic farmers in India.
+Navdanya has set up 150 community seed banks in 22 states in India to help organic farmers in India.
 They work towards cultivating organic habits among farmers and help them stay away from chemicals that damage the earth and force farmers into debt.
-They have campaigns like ‘Food Smart Cities’ that connect farmers with consumers from the city.
+Navdanya has campaigns like ‘Food Smart Cities’ that connect farmers with consumers from the city.
 They are also concerned about soil health and indulge in regenerative agriculture that restores living carbon to the soil.
-They also believe small organic farms have better productivity and prefer those over large scale industrial farms.
+They also believe small organic farms have better productivity and prefer those over large-scale industrial farms.

 The Slow Farm respects natural ecosystems and farms sustainably in sync with the seasons.
 They have organic orchards in Uttarakhand and Karnataka that use regenerative farming techniques to improve soil health and permaculture designs.
 These organic farms in India have over 400 trees that produce organic spices, vegetables, fruits, and more.
-The pollen from the orchards help them extract honey.
-They don’t harm any of the bees and collect only 30 per cent of the honey produced, so the bees will be able to sustain themselves with the rest.
+The pollen from the orchards helps them extract honey.
+They don’t harm any of the bees and collect only 30 percent of the honey produced, so the bees will be able to sustain themselves with the rest.
 The Slow Farm also produces textiles made with organic cotton and natural dyes.
-They also have in house poultry and sell handmade soaps, woven baskets, cold-pressed oils, and more.
+They also have in-house poultry and sell handmade soaps, woven baskets, cold-pressed oils, and more.

 6. Cultivating Indigenous Food With Natural Methods: Vrindavan Farms